Police: 5 hurt, knife-wielding suspect dead at Maryland mall

-COCKEYSVILLE, Md. — Police in Maryland say five people at an outdoor shopping mall were stabbed before officers shot and killed a suspect.
+COCKEYSVILLE, Md. — Police in Maryland say four people at an outdoor shopping mall were stabbed and a fifth person was beaten before officers shot and killed a suspect.

-The Baltimore County Police Department said the victims were rushed from the Hunt Valley Towne Centre to hospitals Saturday afternoon, but they didn’t appear to suffer life-threatening wounds.
-The shopping center is in Cockeysville, about 15 miles (24 kilometers) north of Baltimore.
+Baltimore County police say the victims were rushed from the Hunt Valley Towne Centre north of Baltimore to hospitals Saturday afternoon, but didn’t appear to suffer life-threatening wounds.

-WJZ reports that witnesses said the stabbing occurred in a liquor store and involved a man who employees had asked to leave twice previously Saturday.
+Three were attacked inside a liquor store and a fourth was stabbed outside a nearby store, while a fifth was wounded on a restaurant’s patio.
+Police initially said five people had been stabbed, but The Baltimore Sun reports that number was revised late Saturday after police reviewed video footage and interviewed witnesses.

-Police said they were called initially to a loitering complaint, which then “escalated.”
+Police spokeswoman Jennifer Peach said the man was initially demanding money and had a hunting-style knife with a roughly three-inch blade.
+She says he was shot at a nearby intersection.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.